KP1709/ScrabbleWordCalculator/README.md

 - Can indicate which tiles have a double score or triple score and update the total word score
 - Can indicate which tiles are blank, update the total word score and limit the number
 - Can apply the 50 point bonus for words with seven letter tiles or longer
-- Can indicate if the total word score doubles or triples
+- Can indicate if the total word score doubles, triples or both
-  -  Option to reset score without multiplier
 - Error handling if either the API or database is down
 - Instructions accessible at any point